NikolayRag/typeTodo/README.md

 * creationStamp
        - date and time task was created.
 Using **dd/mm/yy hh:mm** format
 * filename
        - file at which task was created.
-If *.sublime-project is found, relative peth is stored.
+If *.sublime-project is found, relative path is stored.
 * editorName
        - name of user which edited task last, is taken from environment variable
 * editionStamp